BrenPatF/brenpatf.github.io/_posts/2021-10-17-unit-testing-scenarios-and-categories-the-scan-method.md

 The SCAN method does not depend on any testing framework, and in fact can be used with manual unit testing.
 However, for more rigorous multi-scenario testing we can see the benefits of automation.

-The Math Function Unit Testing design pattern allows for writing of unit test functions whose complexity:
+The [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html) allows for writing of unit test functions whose complexity:
 - depends only on the inputs and outputs of the unit under test
 - is independent of the internal complexity of the unit under test